Hanoi Right Now

 What are the main nightlife areas in Hanoi?

-Ta Hien Street in the Old Quarter is the centre of backpacker nightlife, cheap beer, and crowded street seating.
+Ta Hien Street in the Old Quarter is the centre of cheap beer, backpacker bars, and crowded street seating.
 Tay Ho attracts a more international crowd with cocktail bars, live music, and later nights.
-The atmosphere is social rather than club-focused compared with places like Bangkok.
+The scene is social and bar-focused rather than club-heavy compared with places like Bangkok.